Plan A Immigration Medical Insurance Cyprus — Pink Slip & Category F, same-day certificate

 Non-EU family of an EU citizen, edge cases handled.

-Read moreUpgradeFull private health insurance for expats
+Read moreDecision treeFull private health insurance for expats

 The post-residence upgrade with higher annual limits.

-Read moreGuideCyprus residence permit medical examination guide
+Read moreEdge caseCyprus residence permit medical examination guide

 The 4 blood tests and chest X-ray you need for Pink Slip — clinics, costs, and timing.